rhysseddon/Vision-Furniture-MS4-Project/README.md

 - Will display the central heading "My Profile".
 - Below a graphic will display underlining the title.
 - Subheading below displaying "Your delivery Information"
-- Below will be a central django crispy form, which will be prefilled if the user has ticked the "save this information to my profile" checkbox on the checkout page.
+- Below will be a central Django crispy form, which will be prefilled if the user has ticked the "save this information to my profile" checkbox on the checkout page.
 The form will contain:
     - Phone number
     - Street address 1